For detailed information on how to apply for a student loan, click on Direct Federal Student Loan.

 The Pell Grant is federal aid and the Cal Grant is state aid.
 Students who would like to be eligible for both grants need to complete the FAFSA online at www.fafsa.gov and submit the Cal Grant GPA Verification form no later than March 2nd of every year.
 Visit our website for more information.

-We offer: Board of Governors Fee Waiver, grants, loans, work-study, and scholarships.
+We offer: Fee Waivers, grants, loans, work-study, and scholarships.
 You may read about these specific funds under Financial Aid 101.

 MPC Student Financial Services is unable to disclose personal information about your file over the phone due to the Federal Educational Rights to Privacy Act (FERPA).
 A student may request information about his/her file in-person, using their MPC e-mail account, or by clicking on "My Financial Aid."